VISIT THE COVID-19 LEARNING CENTER FOR UPDATES AND RESOURCES

-Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma (CLL/SLL): CLL/SLL are the same disease with slightly different manifestations.
+Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma (CLL/SLL): CLL/SLL are the same disease (and a type of lymphoma) with slightly different manifestations.
 Where the cancerous cells gather determines whether it is called CLL or SLL.
 Leukemic cells develop because of a change that takes place in the cell’s DNA.
 Approximately 19,000 people are diagnosed with CLL/SLL in the United States each year.

-Hodgkin Lymphoma (HL): There are five types of HL, an uncommon form of lymphoma that involves the Reed-Sternberg cells.
+Hodgkin Lymphoma (HL): There are five types of HL, a form of lymphoma that involves the Reed-Sternberg cells.
 Approximately 9,000 people are diagnosed with HL in the United States each year.

 Non-Hodgkin Lymphoma (NHL): There are more than 90 types of NHL, some of which are more common than others.
-Any lymphoma that does not involve Reed-Sternberg cells is classified as non-Hodgkin lymphoma.
+Any lymphoma that is not CLL/SLL or that does not involve Reed-Sternberg cells is classified as a non-Hodgkin lymphoma.
 Approximately 81,560 people are diagnosed with NHL each year in the United States.

 To learn more about a specific type of lymphoma, select from the following menu: